 The Old Man and the Sea Day Five Summary

-Everyone (the fishermen) is on the beach, measuring the
+- Everyone (the fishermen) is on the beach, measuring the eighteen-foot skeleton.

-The old man insists in giving the head (all that’s left of the fish) to Pedrico, the guy who gave them food at the beginning of the story.
+- The old man insists on giving the head of the fish (all that’s left) to Pedrico, the guy who gave them food at the beginning of the story.

-Some silly tourists ask about the skeleton, which is now garbage at the edge of the sea, and misunderstand the answer, thinking it to be a shark.
+- Some silly tourists ask about the skeleton, which is now garbage at the edge of the sea.
+They misunderstand the answer, thinking it's a shark.
 Oh, the irony.

 - And the old man?
 The old man is dreaming about the lions.